atlantishealthcare/aws-serverless-retry/README.md

     let region = "us-west-2";
     let sqsService = new SQSService(region);

-    let queueName = "queue-name"; //Required.Should be a valid queue name
+    let queueName = "queue-name"; //Required.
+Should be a valid queue name
     let maxNumberOfMessagesToRead = 6; //Required.
 Can be any number between 1 to 10.
     let readConfigFromMessage = true; //Accepts either true/false.
     //If true, config values are retrieved from message body.
 It is assumed that asrConfig (as below) will get sent in message.